 This kind of file system is runs on Win95 SP-2.
 It runs on Windows NT, Unix and Linux platforms and also share your hard disk drive data to other computers in a network.

-HPFS is worked in Operating System/2 and is sustained by the Windows NT.
+Thee HPFS file system worked in Operating System/2 and sustained by the Windows NT.
 It support long file names, provide much better presentation than FAT.

-NTFS means Network File System.
-This type of system is launched in Windows NT.
+NTFS means Network File System and is launched in Windows NT.
 It provide great security, compression of files, and many more.
 You can easily convert your old file system with NTFS file system during upgrading process.

-Ext2 means “Second Extended File System”.
-Which is developed by Rémy Card in 1993.
-In flash drives, USB drives, ext2 is recommended.
+Ext2 means “Second Extended File System”. developed by the Rémy Card in 1993.
 Highest single file size is 16 Giga Byte to 2 Terabyte.
 Complete ext2 file system size can be from 2 Tera Byte to 32 Terabyte.

-Ext3 means “Third Extended File System”.
-Which is developed by Stephen Tweedie in 2001.
+Ext3 means “Third Extended File System”, developed by Stephen Tweedie in 2001.
 It was starting from Linux Kernel 2.4.15 ext3.
-Journaling is allowed by the ext3.
 Due to the journaling When the system crashes, the chances of system corruption is much lesser.
 Highest single file size is 16 Giga Byte to 2 Terabyte.
 Complete ext3 file system size can be from 2 Tera Byte to 32 Terabyte.
-You can convert an ext2 filesystem to ext3 file system straight without any backup and restore.
+You can convert an ext2 file system to ext3 file system straight without any backup and restore.
 There are three types of journaling in the ext3 file system.
-Journal, Ordered and Writeback.
+Journal, Ordered and Write back.

-Ext4 means “Fourth Extended File System”.
-Which is developed in the year 2008. ext4 was available in the Linux Kernel 2.6.19.
+Ext4 means “Fourth Extended File System”, developed in 2008.
+Given file systems available in the Linux Kernel 2.6.19.
 Highest single file size is 16 Giga Byte to 16 Terabyte.
 Complete ext4 file system size is 1 EB.
 You can create at least 64,000 sub directory in a directory using this system.